symbol/symbol-docs/source/guidelines/sdk-development.rst

 Rationale
 *********

-The NEM2-SDK shares the same design/architecture between programming languages to accomplish the next properties:
+The |sdk| shares the same design/architecture between programming languages to accomplish the next properties:

-* **Fast language adaptation**: For example, there is a NEM2-SDK for Java, but you need to work on C++.
+* **Fast language adaptation**: For example, there is a |sdk| for Java, but you need to work on C++.
 As both SDKs share the same design, you could re-write the library faster, adapting the syntax to your language.
 The same principle also applies to code examples, projects, applications...
 * **Cohesion/shared knowledge across developers**: Every developer should be able to change between projects that use |codename|.
 By sharing the same design, we also share the same best practices among projects.
-* **Fast SDK updates**: Migrating any improvement from a NEM2-SDK implementation to the rest is faster.
+* **Fast SDK updates**: Migrating any improvement from a |sdk| implementation to the rest is faster.
 Also, if any bug appears in one language, it is quicker to check and fix it.

 ************
 Architecture